 Canvey Wick

-Canvey Wick is a 93 hectare Site of Special Scientific Interest on Canvey Island in Essex.
-Rich in plants, insects and animals, there are more species per square metre here than any other site in the UK.
-It has even been referred to as ‘England’s Rainforest’.
+Canvey Wick is a 93 hectare brownfield Site of Special Scientific Interest on Canvey Island in Essex.
+Rich in plants, insects and animals, it is one of the most wildlife-rich sites in the UK- it has even been referred to as ‘England’s Rainforest.

 As such, it’s one of the most important British sites for endangered invertebrates.
-The RSPB manage just under 19ha of the SSSI as a nature reserve in partnership with Buglife, on behalf of the Land Trust, with work underway to bring more of the site under management with public access.
+The RSPB now manage all 93ha of the SSSI as a nature reserve in partnership with Buglife, on behalf of the Land Trust, thanks to the completion of a three-year habitat restoration project in May 2025.

-Community Warden Blogs Timeline of Events Habitat Restoration Works
+Community Warden Blogs Timeline of Events Habitat Restoration & Maintenance Works

 Scarce Emerald Damselfly (Lestes dryas) © Dan Mullen Scarce Emerald Damselfly (Lestes dryas) © Dan Mullen